seanox/aspect-js/manuals/expression.md

 ### Text
 Text is not a regular element of the expression.
-This occurs for attributes when the Expression Language is combined with text.
+This occurs for attributes when the expression language is combined with text.

 ```html
 <p output="Today is {{Calendar.weekday}} and it's {{Clock.time}}."></p>